-Assessment strategy: Assessment: Set Exercise

-The module assessment is a set exercise (2000 words).
+Assessment strategy: Assessment: Written Assignment The module assessment is a written assignment (2000 words).

-Students will collect data and review published figures and data taken from research papers relating to the role of cellular signalling in development or disease.
+Students will analyse data and review published research papers relating to the role of cellular signalling in development or disease.

-This assessment will allow the students to develop skills in the critical analysis of published research, which are essential for both the level 6 project module and any future research the student may undertake post-graduation.
+This assessment will allow the students to develop skills in the analysis of research, which are essential for both the level 6 project module and any future research the student may undertake post-graduation.

-Students will be supported to succeed in this assessment through the provision of coursework support sessions in which students are introduced to peer reviewed work and undertake systematic review of that research.
-There will be an opportunity, in an interactive session with a member of the teaching team to critique the published work, identify strengths and areas for expansion and/or refinement.
+Students will be supported to succeed in this assessment through the provision of coursework support sessions in which students are introduced to peer reviewed work and how to undertake systematic review of that research.
+This will include how to critique the work, identify strengths and areas for expansion and/or refinement.